-Overall, the General Fund outturn position is an underspend of £1.589m as shown in the table below.
-The outturn position for the year showed an overspend of £10.286m from Service Directorate revenue budgets.
-Of this, £2.746m is attributable to the impact of COVID-19.
-The most significant areas of overspend, including the impact of COVID-19 are:
+Overall, the General Fund outturn position is an underspend of £0.250m as shown in the table above.
+The outturn position for the year showed an overspend of £20.461m from Service Directorate revenue budgets offset by an underspend on Corporate Budgets of £22.679m, resulting in a net underspend position of £2.218m.
+Including the planned contribution to reserves of £1.968m this leaves a General Fund underspend of £0.250m to be transferred to top up the General Fund reserve.

+The most significant areas of overspend are: